Artiodactyl: Horns and antlers

 Four families of even-toed ungulates have cranial appendages.
 These Pecora (with the exception of the musk deer), have one of four types of cranial appendages: true horns, antlers, ossicones, or pronghorns.

 True horns have a bone core that is covered in a permanent sheath of keratin, and are found only in the bovids.
 Antlers are bony structures that are shed and replaced each year; they are found in deer (members of the family Cervidae).
 They grow from a permanent outgrowth of the frontal bone called the pedicle and can be branched, as in the white-tailed deer (Odocoileus virginianus), or palmate, as in the moose (Alces alces).
 Ossicones are permanent bone structures that fuse to the frontal or parietal bones during an animal's life and are found only in the Giraffidae.
 Pronghorns, while similar to horns in that they have keratinous sheaths covering permanent bone cores, are deciduous.

 All these cranial appendages can serve for posturing, battling for mating privilege, and for defense.
-In almost all cases, they are sexually dimorphic, and often found only on the males.
+In almost all cases, they are sexually dimorphic, and are often found only on the males.
 One exception is the species Rangifer tarandus, known as reindeer in Europe or caribou in North America, where both sexes can grow antlers yearly, though the females' antlers are typically smaller and not always present.

 Teeth

 There are two trends in terms of teeth within Artiodactyla.
 The Suina and hippopotamuses have a relatively large number of teeth (with some pigs having 44); their dentition is more adapted to a squeezing mastication, which is characteristic of omnivores.
 Camels and ruminants have fewer teeth; there is often a yawning diastema, a designated gap in the teeth where the molars are aligned for crushing plant matter.

 The incisors are often reduced in ruminants, and are completely absent in the upper jaw.
 The canines are enlarged and tusk-like in the Suina, and are used for digging in the ground and for defense.
 In ruminants, the males' upper canines are enlarged and used as a weapon in certain species (mouse deer, musk deer, water deer); species with frontal weapons are usually missing the upper canines.
 The lower canines of ruminants resemble the incisors, so that these animals have eight uniform teeth in the frontal part of the lower jaw.

 The molars of porcine have only a few bumps.
-In contrast, the camels and ruminants have bumps that are crescent-shaped cusps (selenodont).
+In contrast, camels and ruminants have bumps that are crescent-shaped cusps (selenodont).

 Senses

 Artiodactyls have a well-developed sense of smell and sense of hearing.
-Unlike many other mammals, they have a poor sense of sight—moving objects are much easier to see than stationary ones.
+Unlike many other mammals, they have a poor sense of sight, and find moving objects much easier to see than stationary ones.
 Similar to many other prey animals, their eyes are on the sides of the head, giving them an almost panoramic view.